 Section 24-34-802(1)(c), C.R.S. specifies that the accessibility standards for individuals with a disability as established by these rules apply to public entities as defined in section 24-34-301(18), C.R.S.
 Public entities must fully comply with these standards established pursuant to section 24-85-103(2.5), C.R.S.

-The rules apply to all information and communication technology (ICT) that is in active use on or after July 1, 2024 and any ICT that is newly created, developed, acquired, or purchased on or after July 1, 2024.
-For ICT not in active use, the rules apply when the ICT is altered or updated, or when an accessible version is requested by an individual with a disability.
+The rules apply to all ICT that is in active use on or after July 1, 2024 and any ICT that is newly created, developed, acquired, altered, updated, or purchased on or after July 1, 2024.
+The rules also apply when a non-active version of the ICT is requested by an individual with a disability.

-These rules do not require a public entity to take any action that would fundamentally alter the nature of its programs, services, or activities, impose an undue burden, or pose a direct threat to the health or safety of others.
+These rules do not require a public entity to take any action that are otherwise exempted under these rules.

 11.4 Definitions